psyGamer/TASRecorder/README.md

 # Contact

-If you have feedback/bug reports/questions, you can ask me on the [Celeste Discord](https://discord.gg/celeste) under `psygamer`
+If you have feedback/bug reports/questions, you can ask me on the [Celeste Discord](https://discord.gg/celeste) under `@psygamer`

 # Credits